URGENT – Volunteer request to help rapid testing in College Sept 6-10, 2021

 The Volunteer Role

-We need volunteers to help during that initial 2 week observation period, starting on Friday 5th March until Friday 19th March.
-There will be 2 shifts a day, one beginning at 8.45am – 12.15pm and the other at 12.45 -5pm (to include a brief briefing at the start of each session).
+We need volunteers to help during that initial 1-2 week observation period, starting on Monday 6th Sept until Friday 10th Sept and then possibly the following week.
+There will be 2 shifts a day, one beginning at 8.45am – 12.00pm and the other at 12.45 -4pm (to include a brief briefing at the start of each session).
+Volunteers are welcome to attend an AM, PM or both shifts each day.
+Ideally there will be 15 people on each shift, which is a lot of volunteer hours to fill – so if you can sign up a for a few shifts, that’s even better.

 It will take place in the Sports Hall at Calderdale College, Francis Street Halifax HX1 3UZ